Swimming Pool Chemistry Crash Course

 4) Chlorine (or bromine)

-If you had a high pH and low alkalinity levels (like commonly encountered with salt water systems) you would need to correct the alkalinity to the high end of the ideal range, 125ppm before correcting the pH.
+Alkalinity and pH example - If you had a high pH and low alkalinity levels (like commonly encountered with salt water systems) you would need to correct the alkalinity to the high end of the ideal range, 125ppm before correcting the pH.
 This will allow you to then make a pH correction to lower the pH, which will also lower the alkalinity levels.
-When you are finished the alkalinity level should be somewhere in the middle of the idea range.
+When you are finished the alkalinity level should be somewhere in the middle to high end of the ideal range.
 Conversely if you only brought the alkalinity level up to the minimum, 75ppm, when you correct the pH down into range next the alkalinity will drop and now be outside of ideal levels.
 You need to understand that when you adjust the pH second, whatever direction you move the pH you will also see the alkalinity move in that direction.
 For this reason you slightly overcorrect the alkalinity in the opposite direction of the direction you are going to adjust the pH next.
 Once you get your head around how to adjust your pH and total alkalinity levels everything else is easy by comparison.

 What Is The Importance Of Cyanuric Acid & Pool Stabilizer